 Duration & study mode

-2 years full-time, part-time
+typically 3 years part-time

-Ayr, Online with optional face-to-face learning
+Online with face-to-face learning, Fully online

 Course starting dates

 The MEd Early Years is primarily aimed at professionals working in the Early Learning and Childcare sector in its widest definition (school and Early Learning and Childcare settings, health and social work), who are addressing these agendas and supporting their own development and of and others.